Invest in Rental Property

 Unlike publicly-traded REITs that often hold other publicly traded assets, all of Fundrise’s capital is invested in properties they pick.
 As a result, they can’t merely pull out money from a deal without selling the actual property.

 However, to provide better liquidity, they have quarterly windows to allow existing investors to cash out.
-So, while you can’t withdraw your cash whenever you’d like – you can do it four times throughout the year without a penalty.
+So, while you can’t withdraw your cash whenever you’d like – you can do it four times throughout the year without a penalty (see below).

 Early Withdrawals